aarzubharti21/POLAR-FRESH-FMCG-SALES-DASHBOARD-LOOKER-STUDIO/README.md

 - **Interactive Reporting:** Implemented dynamic filters for Category, Channel, and Region to allow users to explore the dashboard from multiple business perspectives.

 # Dashboard
+The final Looker Studio dashboard consists of multiple interactive visualizations that provide a comprehensive view of business performance.

+- **KPI Cards:** Total Revenue, Units Sold, Transactions, and Average Unit Price.

+- **Charts:** Revenue by Category, Revenue by Brand, Revenue by Channel, and Revenue Over Time.

+- **Filters:** Category, Channel, and Region for interactive analysis and cross-filtering.
+-
 The Looker Studio dashboard provides a complete overview of FMCG sales performance through interactive visualizations.

-### KPI Cards
-- Total Revenue
-- Total Units Sold
-- Total Transactions
-- Average Unit Price

-### Dashboard Visuals
-- Revenue by Category
-- Revenue by Sales Channel
-- Revenue by Brand
-- Monthly Revenue Trend (2022–2024)

-### Interactive Filters
-- Category
-- Channel
-- Region

 ## Key Insights